 Jump to:

-This drink is a flavourful combination of matcha and chai that’s blended into a milk latte.
-Matcha refers to the well-known Japanese ceremonial tea that is made from powdered green tea.
-Meanwhile, chai is the Indian spice blend often used to make spiced milk tea.
-Various fresh spices are included in the blend, such as cardamon, cinnamon, black peppercorns, and more.
+A matcha chai latte is a flavourful combination of matcha and chai blended into a milk latte.
+Matcha is a well-known Japanese ceremonial tea made from powdered green tea.
+Chai is an Indian spice blend often used to make spiced milk tea.

-While the mixture of matcha latte with chai is not common, we highly recommend you try this drink.
-The flavours of the East Asian green tea and South Asian spices complement one another even though the flavours are relatively distinct.
+While the mixture of matcha latte with Indian spices is not standard, we highly recommend you try our recipe.
+The flavours of Japanese green tea and South Asian spices complement one another even though the flavours are relatively distinct.

-Green tea chai latte starts with a hint of sweetness and spice followed by the smooth taste of Japanese green tea.
-The green tea gets a sweet and a slight kick from the spices.
-Meanwhile, the green tea introduces a mellow earthiness to counter the strength of the spices - resulting in a well-balanced drink.
+Green tea chai latte starts with a hint of sweetness and spice, followed by the smooth taste of Japanese green tea.
+The spices give the green tea a sweet and slight kick.
+Meanwhile, the green tea introduces a mellow earthiness to counter the strength of the spices, resulting in a well-balanced drink.

-The ingredients for this recipe are matcha powder, chai syrup, almond milk, and hot water.
+The ingredients for our recipe are matcha powder, chai syrup, soy milk, and hot water.
 Also, prepare ice if you want to make our iced matcha latte recipe.
-Today, you can find most ingredients at the supermarket or online stores.

 Matcha

-We recommend using culinary-grade matcha powder for our recipe.
-As the green tea component will be blended with sweet and spicy chai, there is no need to use the more refined ceremonial-grade powder.
+For our matcha chai latte recipe, we like to use culinary-grade matcha powder.
+As the green tea component will be blended with sweet and spicy Indian spices, there's no need to use refined ceremonial-grade powder.
 Culinary-grade powders are cheaper, and they pack enough earthy flavours to balance the taste of the spices.

 However, there is an exception.
-If you decide to reduce the amount of sugar to make the recipe, consider using ceremonial-grade powder.
+If you reduce the amount of sugar to make our recipe, then use ceremonial-grade powder.
 The ceremonial grade type is produced from mostly the youngest and softest green tea leaves.
-Hence, the drink made from this powder grade tastes naturally sweeter.
-As a plus, you’ll also get a drink that has a more vibrant green colour.
+Hence, our recipe made from this powder grade tastes naturally sweeter.
+As a plus, you'll also get a drink that has a more vibrant green colour.

 To make chai syrup, you first need to create your own spice blend.
 Then, boil the fresh spices together with water and sweeteners to make it into your own spiced syrup.